We've added new tests for swine diseases -- see our menu for a complete listing.

 Lun, Z.R., Chen, X.G., Zhu, X.Q., Li, X.R. and Xie, M.Q.
 (2005) Are Tritrichomonas foetus and Tritrichomonas suis synonyms?
 Trends Parasitol.
 21:122-125.

-Less preferred specimens: 1 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.5 ml fresh, fixed or paraffin-embedded tissue shipped overnight at room temperature, or frozen tissue shipped frozen.
+Less preferred samples: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml fresh, frozen or fixed tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.